10up/headstartwp/site/documentation/02 - Data Fetching/index.md

 The Next.js bindings are exposed by the `@10up/headless-next` package.

-The main difference is that the Next.js binding will automatically extract URL segments into request params (i.e extracing post name from the URL automatically) when used in conjuction with the "path" catch-all pattern like `src/page/[...path.js]`.
+The main difference is that the Next.js binding will automatically extract URL segments into request params (i.e extracting post name from the URL automatically) when used in conjuction with the "path" catch-all pattern like `src/page/[...path.js]`.

 The following example uses the `useFetchPost` to manually fetch a page with the `about` slug.